toto1234567890/HireMe/README.md

 <br>
 This is an exibition of some parts of my personal work done on my spare time... (with recently, chatGPT as assistant !) <br>
-This is the "starting" point of a personal project, which should ended (maybe) as a trading "plateform".
+This is the "starting" point of a personal project, which should ended (maybe) as my trading "plateform".
 <br><br>
 This project is/will be split in 5 main parts :<br>
        - a "common" part which contains the "core part" for every other parts <br>